Kr1mson/FlickSync/docs/Tech_stack.md

 # 🛠️ Tech Stack

-The forvideo project leverages a modern, Python-based tech stack for deep learning, similarity search, and interactive web applications.
+The flicksync project leverages a modern, Python-based tech stack for deep learning, similarity search, and interactive web applications.
 Below are the major components of the stack, organized by function:
 ## Backend / Core Libraries

 - **Python 3.8+:** Primary programming language for all scripts and applications

 - **PyTorch:** Deep learning framework for loading and running transformer models

-- **Hugging Face Transformers:** Provides access to state-of-the-art video transformer models (e.g., Timesformer) for embedding extraction
+- **Hugging Face Transformers:** Provides access to state-of-the-art video transformer models (Timesformer) for embedding extraction

 - **FAISS:** High-performance similarity search library for indexing and querying video embeddings, with optional GPU acceleration